zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/seq/README.md

 Where:

-expression may evaluate to any data type.
-However, the SEQ function will convert the expression to a string and operate on the first character of that string.
+**expression** may evaluate to any data type.
+However, the SEQ function will convert **expression** to a string and operate on the first character of that string.

 **SEQ** operates on any character in the integer range 0 to 255

-# INTERNATIONAL MODE
+## International Mode

-The SEQ function will return numeric values beyond 255 for UTF-8 byte sequences representing any Unicode values above 0x000000ff.
+The **SEQ** function will return numeric values beyond 255 for UTF-8 byte sequences representing any Unicode values above 0x000000ff.

 An example of use is as: